Global Roots aims to aid children everywhere. And we mean everywhere! That includes our own backyard.

 Too often when we think of global children’s aid, we automatically start to think about the disadvantaged children in developing countries.
 And those children absolutely need our help!
 But so do our own.
 American children have a great many advantages.
 Yet they also face more obstacles than ever before.
 Our school systems are struggling to find the right stride.
 Students must take a seemingly endless strings of standardized exams.
 Approaches to curriculum vary on a regular basis.
 Child obesity has more than tripled since the 1970s.
 And more than a third of our children have been bullied!

 So Global Roots has brought our signature Children’s Garden solution home.
-At James John Elementary School in Portland, Oregan, Global Roots has initiated a program to benefit our local children.
-As part of this program, we have constructed a greenhouse garden.
+At James John Elementary School in Portland, Oregon, we worked with the Kitchen Garden Laboratory (a USA charity launched by former White House chef Bill Yosses) to launch a successful Food Education program.
+As part of this program, we constructed a greenhouse garden and conducted after school education classes.
 Elementary students participate in maintaining the garden and harvesting the produce.

-Our Greenhouse Laboratories program doesn’t stop when they leave the greenhouse.
-As part of this project, students will have the opportunity at least twice a week to participate in lunchtime programs.
+Our USA Children’s Garden program doesn’t stop when they leave the greenhouse.
+As part of this project, students had the opportunity at least twice a week to participate in lunchtime programs.
 During these programs, students will interact with each other and with mentoring adults to explore the produce grown in our gardens.
 Students will learn the science and nutrition of these products, as well as how they might be incorporated into a healthy life.
 Further, as these programs are supervised by trained social workers, they aim to reduce opportunities for bullying and encourage healthier child interactions.
 Our gardens are always a place of emotional peace!